 Spanish Stuffed Piquillo Peppers with Goat Cheese and Honey

 By: Rachel

-Last spring, my husband and I took a food tour of Málaga, Spain, with Spain Food Sherpas.
-This is one of the dishes I fell in love with (along with Tinto de Verano).
+A few years ago, my husband and I took a food tour of Málaga, Spain, with Spain Food Sherpas.
+Spanish stuffed piquillo peppers are one of the dishes I fell in love with (along with a refreshing Spanish classic drink, Tinto de Verano).

 Piquillo peppers are a specialty of northern Spain.
 Typically roasted over embers and stored in olive oil or water, they are similar in taste to roasted red bell peppers.
 However, they are much smaller—about 3” long—and have just the tiniest hint of heat along with their natural sweetness.
-They may be served marinated on their own, or stuffed with meat, shellfish, or cheese.
+Goat cheese pairs perfectly with these little peppers.
+Adding honey and aged sherry vinegar brings out the sweet flavor of the peppers.

+Spanish Stuffed Piquillo Peppers with Goat Cheese and Honey